shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 Any event that implements one of these interfaces will be available in the trigger list of the Flow Builder module in Administration.
 Besides, the event will have the ability to execute the action that belongs to the interface.

+- `FlowEventAware`: This interface is the base for every flow builder trigger.
+It provides the `availableData` and `name` of the event.

 - `MailAware`: This interface provides `MailRecipientStruct` and `salesChannelId`.

 - `OrderAware`: This interface provides `orderId`, which is used to add tags, sendmail or generate documents, etc...